yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 print("Hello, World!")
 ```

-We would write that line of code in the text editor (top) portion of Xcode Playground, click the blue arrow on the left, then see the value printed in the console (bottom portion of the screen).
+We would write that line of code in the text editor on the left-hand side portion of the repl.it interface, click the green play button at the top, then see the value printed in the console on the right-hand side.

 <img src="./assets/print.gif">